Long-term drought prediction using deep neural networks based on geospatial weather data: Methods

 \subsection{Basic methods: Logistic regression and Gradient boosting}

-Both logistic regression and gradient boosting cannot work with raw data itself as it is.
-Hence, we created a data module that treated each grid cell as an individual value and transformed our task into a typical time series forecasting problem.
+Both logistic regression and gradient boosting cannot work with raw data.
+Therefore, we created a data module that treated each grid cell as an individual value and transformed our task into a typical time series forecasting problem.
 To benefit from spatial correlations, we incorporate values from neighboring cells.
-For example, if we consider a 3x3 neighborhood, this includes eight additional time series.
+For example, if we consider a 3x3 cell neighborhood, this includes eight additional time series.
 It is important to note that for "edge" cells, some of the neighboring cells may contain all zeros due to data limitations.

 \paragraph{Logistic Regression} Logistic regression is usually the natural choice for tasks with linear dependence or as a baseline model.
 The novel research ~\cite{zeng2023linear} shows that time series linear models are a good choice.